Glider: Global and Local Instruction-Driven Expert Router: Experiments

 \subsection{Setting}

 \paragraph{Dataset.}

-Our experiments utilize the multitask prompted training setup introduced by \citet{sanh2021multitask}, which has become a standard benchmark for evaluating generalization to unseen tasks \citep{chung2022scaling,longpre2023flan,jang2023exploring,zhou2022not}.
-Following Phatgoose~\citep{muqeeth2024learning}, we employ LM-adapted T5.1.1 XL~\citep{lester2021power} as our base model which is a 3B parameter variant of T5~\citep{raffel2020exploring} further trained on the C4 dataset using a standard language modeling objective.
+Our experiments utilize the multitask prompted training setup introduced by \citet{sanh2021multitask}, which has become a standard benchmark for evaluating \newtxt{held-in performance as well as} generalization to unseen tasks \citep{chung2022scaling,longpre2023flan,jang2023exploring,zhou2022not}. \newtxt{Phatgoose~\citep{muqeeth2024learning} show how local routing can be used for generalization to unseen domain, hence, following them,} we employ LM-adapted T5.1.1 XL~\citep{lester2021power} as our base model which is a 3B parameter variant of T5~\citep{raffel2020exploring} further trained on the C4 dataset using a standard language modeling objective.
 For held-out evaluations, we follow Phatgoose~\citep{muqeeth2024learning} and use three held-out benchmark collections.
 We use the T0 held-out (T0HO) datasets used in~\citet{sanh2021multitask} and the two subsets of BIG-bench~\citep{srivastava2023beyond}.
 Specifically, we use BIG-bench Hard (BBH)~\citep{suzgun2022challenging}, consisting of 23 challenging datasets, and BIG-bench Lite (BBL)~\citep{srivastava2023beyond}, a lightweight 24-dataset proxy for the full benchmark.
 Similar to \citet{muqeeth2024learning}, we exclude certain BIG-bench datasets due to tokenization incompatibility with the T5 tokenizer.

 \paragraph{Expert Creation.} To create the pool of expert module for routing, we follow \citet{muqeeth2024learning} and use two distinct dataset collections: \ding{182} T0 Held-In~\citep{sanh2021multitask} consisting of the 36 held-in prompted datasets for tasks from the T0 training procedure. \ding{183} The ``FLAN Collection"~\citep{longpre2023flan} which significantly expands the T0 tasks by incorporating prompted datasets from SuperGLUE~\citep{wang2019superglue}, Super Natural Instructions~\citep{wang2022super}, dialogue datasets, and Chain-of-Thought datasets~\citep{wei2022chain}.
 Following \citet{muqeeth2024learning}, we create $\mathtt{166}$ specialized models from the FLAN Collection.
 For each dataset in these collections, we train Low-Rank Adapters (LoRAs)~\citep{hu2021lora} modules resulting in pools of $\mathtt{36}$ and $\mathtt{166}$ expert models for T0 Held-In and FLAN, respectively.
 Similar to Phatgoose, we use a rank of $r = 16$ and train for $\mathtt{1000}$ steps using the AdamW optimizer~\citep{Loshchilov2017DecoupledWD} with a learning rate of $5 \times 10^{-3}$ and a warmup ratio of $0.06$.
 After training the LoRA module, we freeze it and train the local routing vectors for an additional 100 steps with the same hyperparameters.
 Finally, following prior work~\citep{shazeer2016outrageously,du2022glam,lepikhin2020gshard}, \method{} performs top-$k$ routing with $k = 2$.